elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/18-dockerfile.markdown

 We are going to use docker to deploy our application.
 To do so we need to create a dockerfile

 Step 1: Dockerfile
-Make sure you are in your root app directory and type the following into the commad line.
+Make sure you are in your root app directory and type the following into the command line.

 ```bash
 touch dockerfile